wadehuber/codeexamples/scheme/scheme2/README.md

 This video introduces writing recursive list procedures.
 Features an exmaple of recursively generating a list and of writing procedures that return a modified version of the list.

+## listprocedures2.scm

+[Video](https://youtu.be/tiveq6A4d20) *Continuation of introduction to writing recursive list procedures in Scheme*

+This video features examples of writing a procedure that combines the elements of a list, searching lists, and working with nested lists (lists that contain other lists).

 ## pairs.scm

 [Video](https://youtu.be/05INT6Cxvh8) *Introduction to Scheme pairs*